sovagajmer/ISQA-3420-SGW/UseCases.md

 Stakeholders: Manager/Project Owners

+Preconditions:

-Preconditions: Developer has submitted files/packages to the NIST database for them to be scanned for vulnerabilities.
+    -Developer has submitted files/packages to the NIST database for them to be scanned for vulnerabilities.
+    -Vulnerabilities have been submitted to the risk database.

-Main Success Scenario: Manager checkes Risk Database and finds a package contains no vulnerabilities/risks.
+Main Success Scenario: Manager checkes risk database and finds a package contains no vulnerabilities/risks.

-Failed End Conditions: Manager checks Risk Database and finds a package contains a large number of vulnerabilities/risks.
+Failed End Conditions: Manager checks risk database and finds a package contains a large number of vulnerabilities/risks.

 Trigger: Management query

 Use Case #3

-Title:
+Title: Storing risk information from NIST in the risk database

-Primary Actor:
+Primary Actor: Prgrammatic Job

-Goal in Context:
+Goal in Context: Store the vulnerability information from NIST and store it in the risk database.

-Stakeholders:
+Stakeholders: Developer/Manager

-Preconditions:
+Preconditions: Developer has submitted files/packages to the NIST database

-Main Success Scenario:
+Main Success Scenario: The vulnerabilities/risks have been stored in the risk database.

-Failed End Conditions:
+Failed End Conditions: The vulnerability/risk information does not make it to the database

-Trigger:
+Trigger: Developer has submitted code to be checked for vulnerabilities/risks